 New Zealand’s Missing AI Infrastructure

 AI won’t scale in New Zealand without the right systems.
-This essay explores the infrastructure gap - energy, connectivity, and capability - and why redesigning these foundations is critical to unlocking national growth and export potential.
+The real gap isn’t AI models - it’s infrastructure: energy, connectivity, and capability - the foundations that determine whether growth and export potential can actually scale.

 AI can’t scale without the infrastructure that supports it